Cuges-les-Pins

-Cuges-les-Pins (/fr/; Cuja), commonly referred to simply as Cuges, is a commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in Southern France.
-Situated 27 km east of Marseille, on the departmental border with Var, it had a population of 5,244 as of 2019.
+Cuges-les-Pins (/fr/; 'Cuges-the-Pines'; Cuja), commonly referred to simply as Cuges, is a commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in Southern France.
+It is situated 27 km east of Marseille, on the departmental border with Var.

 History

 On 1 August 1794, Mayor Joseph-Jean Monfray performed the wedding of Julie Clary and Joseph Bonaparte, brother of Napoléon Bonaparte, in Cuges-les-Pins (Mayor Monfray was later convicted on charges of bribery and corruption).
 Julie Clary and Joseph Bonaparte would later reign over Naples (1806–1808) and Spain (1808–1813) as Queen consort and King, respectively.